AngelBelRoth/express-savage-demo/README.md

 # express-savage-demo

-A demonstration web-application built with Express and styled with the swagger of 21 Savage – a fun, minimal full-stack app that showcases server-side rendering and static assets.
+A robust extensible demonstration web-application Messaging Board, built with Express and styled with the swagger of 21 Savage – a fun, minimal full-stack app that showcases server-side rendering and static assets.

 ---